surifirstpin/AcuBI_Technical_Documents/Version.6/Reports_TD.md

 <b>11.</b> To freeze the column field values while scrolling the data, click <b>Pin</b> in field drop down provided and to release the same click <b>Remove Pin.</b>

-> Note : Pin is applicable for more than one dimension selected.
+> Note : Pin option is applicable for more than one dimension only.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/7f334df3d26f16293c0c3dcd63ba0794f3bf85f2/images/New_version5/TD_Reports_8.png)